sunfishcode/basic-text/docs/BasicText.md

 To convert a [Unicode] string into a Basic Text string in a manner that discards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
- - If the first scalar in the string is a [non-starter] or has a [`Grapheme_Cluster_Break`] of `ZWJ`, `SpacingMark` or `Extend`, error with "Basic Text string must begin with a starter other than ZWJ, SpacingMark, or Extend".
+ - If the string starts with a [Basic Text non-starter], error with "Basic Text string must not begin with Basic Text non-starter".
- - If the last scalar in the string has a `Grapheme_Cluster_Break` of `ZWJ` or `Prepend`, error with "Basic Text string must not end in ZWJ or Prepend".
+ - If the string ends with a [Basic Text non-ender], error with "Basic Text string must not end with Basic Text non-ender".
  - Perform the Error actions from the [Pre-NFC Table].
  - Perform the [Stream-Safe Text Process (UAX15-D4)].
  - Perform `toNFC` with the [Normalization Process for Stabilized Strings].